Vampire (2011 film)

-Vampire is a 2011 dramatic film written, directed and produced by Shunji Iwai, who also serves as the film's editor, composer and cinematographer and starring Kevin Zegers as a teacher who believes himself to be a blood-drinking vampire.
-It was first released at the Sundance Film Festival on January 22, 2011, and is the first film he has directed in English.
+Vampire (ヴァンパイア) is a 2011 Japanese drama film written, directed and produced by Shunji Iwai, who also serves as the film's editor, composer and cinematographer.
+The film stars Kevin Zegers as a teacher who believes himself to be a blood-drinking vampire.
+It was first released at the Sundance Film Festival on January 22, 2011, and is the first film Iwai has directed in English.

 Synopsis

 Simon is a seemingly ordinary biology teacher that spends much of his spare time caring for his Alzheimers-ridden mother Helga.
 This ends up not being the case, as Simon believes himself to be a vampire and spends much of his time looking at online sites for suicidal women who would make for easy prey.
 One such woman, Jellyfish, is tricked into believing that she and Simon will both be killing one another, only for Simon to drink her blood after he administers sleeping pills and draws blood from her.
 Along with his vampiric hobby, Simon tries to keep his mother indoors by putting her in a straitjacket-esque contraption tied to several large balloons.
 It is when Simon meets Laura that things begin to unravel, as she grows obsessed with him to the point where she breaks into his home.
 Things begin to further devolve when Renfield, a man who also believes himself to be a vampire, emerges onto the scene and is far more violent than Simon ever dared to be.